-IFFIm has control over IFFIm Sukuk Company III Limited ("IFFImSC III"), a Cayman Islands company with limited liability, which was incorporated on 5 March 2019 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 348825.
+IFFIm had control over IFFIm Sukuk Company III Limited ("IFFImSC III"), a Cayman Islands company with limited liability, which was incorporated on 5 March 2019 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 348825.
 IFFImSC III was established for the sole purpose of issuing sukuk certificates in support of IFFIm's operations.
-In April 2022, IFFImSC III made the final payment of US\$ 50 million to the holders of its certificates.
-Accordingly, the process to dissolve IFFImSC III is currently underway.
-IFFIm's 2022 consolidated financial statements include the accounts of IFFImSC III.
+In April 2022, IFFImSC III made the final payment of US\$ 50 million to the holders of its certificates and, in September 2023, IFFImSC III was dissolved.

-In order to achieve its objectives, IFFIm worked with the following organisations during 2022:
+In order to achieve its objectives, IFFIm worked with the following organisations during 2023: